AdobeDocs/contributor.en/help/writing-essentials/linking.md

   `![alt text](assets/image-name.png)`

-- An article links to an image in the `assets\no-localize` subdirectory:
+- An article links to an image in the `assets/no-localize` subdirectory:

   `![alt text](assets/no-localize/image-name.png)`